“Corn Growth Stages: The Secret Behind a Perfect Harvest”

 Why Learn About Corn Growth Stages?

-Learning about corn’s growth stages offers multiple benefits.
-It allows growers to monitor the plant’s progress and make timely decisions for better crop management.
+Learning about corn’s growth stages gives multiple benefits.
+It allows us to monitor the plant’s progress and make timely decisions for better crop management.
 For example:

 - When should you fertilize or water the crop?